Omerr/research-guide/chapters/03 - Part 3 - Ensuring Product Impact/09-drawing-backwards.md

 ## Chapter 7 - Drawing Backwards {#drawing-backwards}

+So you've chosen a research initiative, and done so correctly (following [chapter 6](#how-to-choose-research-initiatives)).
+Now, how do you start working on it?

-When facing a complex Research problem, where do you start?
-Most teams dive into technical challenges: parsing COBOL, building callgraphs, implementing algorithms.
+Most teams start by diving into technical challenges: parsing COBOL, building callgraphs, implementing algorithms.
 But there's a more powerful approach that ensures your Research actually impacts the product: **start from the end and work backwards**.

 This heuristic - working backwards from your goal - is one of the most valuable problem-solving strategies you can use.
 Let me show you why with a simple game.